 Sag Harbor artist and designer Elizabeth Dow wears many hats, but her revolutionary approach to this three-centuries-old craft is the cornerstone of a growing design empire.
-Now based in Gingerbread Lane in East Hampton, her Elizabeth Dow Home retail store and showroom is part of that expansion, but wallpaper was the catalyst for everything, and Dow remains dedicated to it.
+Now based on Gingerbread Lane in East Hampton, her Elizabeth Dow Home retail store and showroom is part of that expansion, but wallpaper was the catalyst for everything, and Dow remains dedicated to it.

-A graduate of University of Michigan at 19, Dow started her career as a Minimalist Color Field painter, but she always had a love for collage, which became important later.
+A graduate of University of Michigan at 19, Dow started her career as a minimalist color field painter, but she always had a love for collage, which became important later.
 “After college I got involved in restoration because of my color mixing abilities,” Dow says.
 “I did that for five years.”

 Then, while working for an interior designer, “I just thought about contemporary applications of wall surfaces,” she explains.
-Crinkled wallpaper was in vogue at that time, but Dow struggled with the thick substrate, which caused her paper rip easily.
-Thankfully, necessity is often the mother of invention, and a frustrated Dow began repairing the tears by applying rice paper to the back—then she realized it might be cool to apply the rice paper to the front.
+Crinkled wallpaper was in vogue at that time, but Dow struggled with the thick substrate, which caused her paper to rip easily.
+Thankfully, necessity is often the mother of invention, and a frustrated Dow began repairing the tears by applying rice paper to the back—then she realized it might be cool to apply rice paper to the front.

 “It was one of those middle-of-the-night moments,” she says, recalling how her signature textural style was born.
 Add that to her love for collage, and the rest is history.